I’m still hyped from speaking at the African Women in Technology Conference in Nairobi, Kenya.

 And…(drum roll please) I launched my first visibility masterclass, a 6-week virtual course teaching 9-5er’s and entrepreneurs how to communicate their stand out factor, and make yourself more marketable for speaking engagements, media attention, and consulting clients.

 So now that I’m settled back in the US, I thought I’d share a few gems.

 Want to Wow a Crowd?
 Here Are a Few Things to Remember:

-For the first few minutes of my presentation, my slides wouldn’t display on the projector screen.
+During the first few minutes of my presentation, my slides wouldn’t display on the projector screen.
 Honestly, I didn’t care because I was fully prepared for that moment.
 Preparation breeds confidence.
 So never rely on technology to get your point across.

-We all have a short attention span, so structure your presentation around three key messages.
+Next up, organizing your presentation.
+Listen, we all have a short attention span, so structure your presentation around three key messages.
 Then, practice out loud, avoid jargon, and anticipate questions.
 Prepare to keep your eyes on the audience, not on your visuals.